 You are not alone.

 No matter how hard I tried, I couldn’t start a conversation.
-One of my buddies decided that we should focus on saying the cheesiest pickup lines we could think of; take the seriousness out of things and just have some fun at the bar.
+One of my buddies decided that we should focus on saying the cheesiest pickup lines we could think of.
+He said we should take the seriousness out of things and just have some fun.

 There she was, long, blonde, and beautiful, surrounded by two friends.
 A few drinks in, I mustered the courage to walk up to her and say: